dmerejkowsky/blog/content/post/0075-advantures-in-ci-land.md

 So when we killed the parent process, the `node` process became an orphan since its parent was dead (poor little process).

-On Linux at least, all orphans process get automatically re-attached to the first ever process that was created since the machine booted.
-(`systemd` on my machine).
-This process always as a PID equal to&nbsp;1.
+On Linux at least, all orphans process get automatically re-attached to the first ever process that was created since the machine booted. (`systemd` on my machine).
+This process always has a PID equal to&nbsp;1 and is often referred to as `init`.

 We can check that by running `pstree`: